 Because business owners don't have income taxes withheld during the year, they must pay their income tax bill periodically during the year through estimated taxes.
 The dates these estimated taxes are due are based on income from the previous three months.
-The due dates are April 15, June 15, September 15, and January 15 of the following year.
+The due dates are usually April 15, June 15, September 15, and January 15 of the following year.

 It's not a good idea to skip paying estimated taxes and to wait until tax time to pay.
 The IRS can charge you fines and penalties for underpayment.

-Don't Forget Self-employment Tax
+Don't Forget Self-Employment Tax

 How to Get a Small Business Tax Refund

 Here are some ways to improve your chances of getting a tax refund: